KiranBabu007/AI-Content-Creation/README.md

 <p>Gen-X offers the following solutions:</p>

-- **Image Generation**: Users can generate unique and visually appealing images using state-of-the-art AI image generation technology.
+- **Image Generation**: Users can generate unique and visually appealing images using AI image generation technology.
 This feature is particularly useful for creating captivating visuals for social media, marketing campaigns, or personal projects.

 - **Conversational AI**: Gen-X incorporates a conversational AI system that allows users to generate text content based on prompts.
 By providing specific prompts, users can create blog posts, articles, scripts, or any other written content tailored to their needs.